 Construction Site Preparation

 Construction always begins with clearing the site.
 Stafford has an excavation team that prepares the building site of debris and rocks.
 If needed, grading of the property is also done to provide a spot ready to pour a foundation.
-Stafford during this process will recycle debris instead of sending it into the landfill.
+Stafford during this process will recycles debris instead of sending it into the landfill.
 The excavation team will use debris from the land clearing for mulch on the property, colorize the items, and mix with other materials such as construction wood to turn into landscaping.
 The final step is to dig trenches and holes for the foundation.

 Foundation Preparation and Pour